Despo-coder/thekumho/docs/admin-action-points.md

 1. Begin with Menu Management System as it's fundamental to the application ✅
 2. Proceed with Order Processing System as it directly impacts customer experience
+3. Implement the Promotions Management System to enhance sales and customer engagement ✅
-3. Implement Reservation Management to optimize restaurant operations
+4. Implement Reservation Management to optimize restaurant operations
-4. Develop User Role Management to ensure secure access control
+5. Develop User Role Management to ensure secure access control
-5. Build the Sales Management System for financial tracking ✅
+6. Build the Sales Management System for financial tracking ✅
-6. Implement Waitlist Management System for improved customer experience ✅
+7. Implement Waitlist Management System for improved customer experience ✅
-7. Finally, develop the Analytics Dashboard to leverage collected data
+8. Finally, develop the Analytics Dashboard to leverage collected data

 ## Required Resources